Das Kapital: Publication and translation

 The first translation of Volume I into another language was the Russian edition, which appeared in the spring of 1872.
 Despite Tsarist censors passing it on the grounds that its complex arguments had "no application to Russia" and thus "couldn't be subversive", most of the 3,000-copy print run sold out within a year.
 Marx, who had "fought for twenty-five years" against Russian influence, found it an "irony of fate" that "the Russians... always want to be my patrons".
 This led Marx, who had previously paid little attention to Russia, to reconsider its revolutionary potential and engage with Narodnik thinkers like his translator Nikolai Danielson.
 In correspondence with Vera Zasulich in 1881, Marx clarified that his theory of the historical inevitability of the bourgeois phase was "expressly limited to the countries of Western Europe", suggesting Russia's rural commune might follow a different path.
-The architects of the 1917 Russian Revolution, including Vladimir Lenin and Leon Trotsky, would later cite Das Kapital as a key theoretical foundation.
+The architects of the 1917 Russian Revolution, including Vladimir Lenin and Leon Trotsky, would later cite Capital as a key theoretical foundation.